The Brief (The Problem)

 • Agency Scaling: My operational infrastructure helped successfully scale Greenroom Communications from a viral startup into a highly profitable, multi-million-dollar agency capable of handling top-tier corporate retainers.

-• 3x Local American Advertising® Awards (ADDYs) in 2016
+• Three Local American Advertising® Awards (ADDYs)

 Back to Top